iPhone displaying Perplexity Comet browser with Google logo visible in background

 Is your content optimized for both?

-Classic SEO + GEO at the same time — we tell you what's missing and how to fix it.
+Classic SEO + GEO at the same time.
+We tell you what's missing and how to fix it.